webhavr/rustNotes/Rust Concepts.md

 mutable borrows checked at runtime.
 * Because `RefCell<T>` allows mutable borrows checked at runtime, you can mutate the value inside the `RefCell<T>` even when the `RefCell<T>` is immutable.

+### Cargo & Crates
+* Cargo has 2 main profiles
+  * `dev` profile - good defaults for development
+  * `release` profile - good defaults for release builds
+* Profile settings can be added in the `[profile.*]` sections in `Cargo.toml` file
+* `opt-level` tells the optimizations for the code.
+Applying more optimizations extends compiling time.
+  * In development, we would want less optimizations to compile faster.
+Default `opt-level` for dev is 0
+  * In release, it's best to spend more time compiling but better run-time performance
+* Comments in Rust
+  * `//` - Regular comments
+  * `///` - Markdown notation for formatting the text
+  * `//!` - Adds documentation to the item that contains the comments rather than to items
+* Workspace
+  * Set of packages that share the same `Cargo.lock` and output directory
+  * Cargo does not assume that crates in a workspace will depend on each other.
+So we need to be explicit about it
+  * Workspace has only 1 `Cargo.lock` file at the top level, rather than having a `Cargo.lock` in each crate's directory.
+This ensures that all crates are using the same version of all dependencies.
+  * Making all crates in the workspace use the same dependencies means crates will always be compatible with each other.
+  * `cargo install` helps to install and use binary crates locally